-We want to make choosing a hardwood floor easy for you at Angelos carpet One Floor & Home in Levittown, PA.
+We want to make choosing a hardwood floor easy for you at Angelos Carpet One Floor & Home in Levittown, PA.
 Our sales professionals have told us that most commonly they are asked about the differences between solid and engineered hardwood.
 Below we have provided useful information that explains what each type of hardwood is and how they perform, so you can make an educated decision when you come into our showroom.

 What is Solid Hardwood?

 Solid hardwood is seen as the original hardwood option.
 It is a single plank of wood that has a finished surface.
-The planks are normally ¾” thick, giving you the ability to have the refinished multiple times.
+The planks are normally ¾” thick, giving you the ability to have it refinished multiple times.
 Refinishing your solid hardwood floors is important because over time they lose their luster, refinishing also will smooth out any scrapes or gouges, giving you a new looking floor.

 Solid hardwood should be installed in bedrooms and living rooms.
-Because of its lack of stability, installing solid hardwood in high traffic areas is recommended, as well as keeping it away from rooms with high moisture and humidity.
+Because of its lack of stability, installing solid hardwood in high traffic areas is not recommended, as well as keeping it away from rooms with high moisture and humidity.